dotnet/android/Documentation/UsingJenkinsBuildArtifacts.md

 ## Windows Installation

+There are two ways to install a Jenkins build of Xamarin.Android on Windows:

+1. Through the `oss-xamarin.android*.zip` file.
+2. Through the `Xamarin.Android.Sdk-OSS*.vsix` file.

+### `oss-xamarin.android*.zip` Installation

 Windows users can right-click the `oss-xamarin.android*.zip` file within Windows Explorer and click **Extract All...**, and in the **Extract Compressed (Zipped) Folders** dialog enter a *short* path such as